 Furthermore, not only did the agency fail to create and produce songs that with a consistent sound or feel, but they also fail to promote GOT7 properly.
 For every comeback GOT7 will appear on 2-3 different radio talk shows, appear on “Idol Weekly”, “After School Club”, have a few photo shoots and interviews with prominent magazines.
 These are in addition to the expected performances on music shows and perhaps a few festivals.
 Beyond this GOT7 rarely appears on other shows and as a result fail to be seen by the public as much as their competitors.

 As the pick of shows narrows due to ongoing strikes at MBC and KBS, including the cancellation of the popular “Infinity Challenge”, it is extremely important and should be easier, to be featured, guests.
 If GOT7 as a group or an individual members fails to expand into the larger entertainment field they risk ending up like label mates 2PM, Wonder Girls (disbanded), Miss A (on hiatus), 15& (on hiatus), 2AM (on hiatus) and more.
 There are or were otherwise extremely promising groups that lost popularity domestically or have not been active for years.

 7 for 7 for 7

-Hopefully, the failure of this comeback will pushed the members to rethink their position at JYPE to either renegotiate their management and representation by the company, or to leave it outright.
+Hopefully, the failure of this comeback will push the members to rethink their position at JYPE to either renegotiate their management and representation by the company or to leave it outright.
 With their contracts set to expire next year it will be the perfect time for something to happen.